• Skip to Content

 Twenty-four new members were inducted into SUNY Oneonta's Alpha-Kappa-Iota chapter of Phi Alpha Theta, the National History Honor Society.
 The students were inducted during the History Department's Awards and Phi Alpha Theta Induction Ceremony last week in Le Cafe at Morris Conference Center.
 The special guest was Elizabeth Mosher, Daughters of the American Revolution State Chairperson and SUNY Oneonta alumna.
 Phi Alpha Theta is an American honor society for undergraduate students, graduate students, and professors of history, and is the second oldest such society in the United States.
 The society has over 350,000 members, with about 9,500 new members joining each year through 860 local chapters.
 Phi Alpha Theta was established on March 17, 1921 at the University of Arkansas by Professor Nels Cleven.
 In order to be inducted, undergraduate students must complete a minimum of 12 semester hours (four courses) in History, achieve a minimum GPA of 3.1 in History and a GPA of 3.0 or better overall.
 A maximum of 3 credit hours of online, transfer, or AP credits may be applied to the membership eligibility requirement.
 Membership is not limited to History majors.

-2019 Apr 29
+Honor Society - 2019 Apr 29

 Local Athletes compete for SUNY Oneonta